Elefant78/mini-Lernperiode13/README.md

 This is the Code for hello World.
 It looks pretty normal but there is a lot of syntax which could result in some anoyning mistakes.
 The realtion with the Terminal is intressting as it requers more logic.

 Next I wated to take Input of the User like a Console.readline.
 So it goes back to googling and reading.
 It is interesting that for every little things u want to do you have to download them form a library and you feel really lost.
 Hence I used something more User friendly the https://manual.cs50.io/ it helps to reduce the amount of input.
+I used the library cs50.h

+With this Code i can get the input of a user

+    string a = get_string("What is your name? ");

+With this I can Output the variabel

+    printf("hello, %s\n", a);

+The %s is the most bizarre part until now

+## 16.01.26

+- [ ]
+- [ ]
+- [ ]
+- [ ]